The Divorce Roadmap

 The divorce process in New Jersey can appear to be a daunting endeavor, and while it is far from a "walk in the park," hiring competent and caring counsel will make the experience manageable and tolerable.
 Typically, divorce is not something that is planned, and so clients are often both unsure and nervous about the road ahead.
 The following is a divorce roadmap to provide an overview of the divorce process, from start to finish.

 A divorce starts after one or both of the spouses come to the realization that the marriage must be dissolved.
 To begin, one of the spouses will file and serve a Complaint for Divorce which seeks relief from the bonds of marriage.
 One or more grounds for divorce must be plead to substantiate the Complaint.
 Historically, specific grounds such as adultery or extreme cruelty were required to obtain a divorce.
 However, in 2007, New Jersey joined other states in recognizing the ground of irreconcilable differences, which is another term for a "no fault" divorce.
 Once the Complaint is filed and served upon the other spouse, an Answer must be filed and served within the time prescribed by the rules of the court so to prevent a default judgment of divorce being entered.
-Other documents are required to be filed by each party, along with their respective Complaint and Answer, such as an Affidavit of Insurance Coverage, a Confidential Litigant Information Sheet and a Case Information Statement.
+Other documents are required to be filed by each party along with their respective Complaint or Answer, such as an Affidavit of Insurance Coverage, a Confidential Litigant Information Sheet and a Case Information Statement.

 Once a docket number has been assigned to the divorce case, the court will conduct an initial Case Management Conference.
 This conference is attended by the attorneys and should also be attended by the parties.
 This is an opportunity for the parties and the Judge to meet each other and get a feel for how the Judge expects the litigation to proceed.
 It is during this initial conference that the issues will be determined, the need for experts and other professionals will be requested, and deadlines for the exchange of discovery documents will be set.
-The result of the initial Case Management Conference will result in an Order entered by the Judge.
-Subsequent Case Management Conferences will be scheduled as the litigation proceeds.
+The result of the initial Case Management Conference will result in a scheduling Order entered by the Judge.
+Subsequent Case Management Conferences will be conducted as the litigation proceeds.

 Divorce litigation can be lengthy and interim relief may be needed by a dependent spouse.
 Such can be granted following a pendente lite application filed with the court by the dependent spouse for issues such as spousal maintenance, child support and other non-financial matters.
 Such relief is temporary, pending final resolution of the divorce.
 For more information on pendente lite relief, visit this website's alimony page.

 Soon after the initial Case Management Conference, the parties will begin accumulating documents that have been requested by the other spouse, known as a Request for the Production of Documents, and answering questions propounded by the other spouse, known as Interrogatories.
 Typical documents that are requested concern financial documents (tax returns, bank statements) and documents related to assets and other holdings (deeds, lease agreements.)
-Typical Interrogatories include questions about wages and earnings, the ground or grounds for divorce as plead in the Complaint, education and training, and transactions that have occurred during the term of the marriage.
+Generally, Interrogatories include questions about wages and earnings, the ground or grounds for divorce as plead in the Complaint, education and training, and transactions that have occurred during the term of the marriage.
 Should these two discovery methods cause the need for further discovery, subpoenas may be issued to obtain additional information, and depositions may be scheduled to obtain testimony from the other spouse, all of which may be used later in the litigation.

 Parenting Mediation, Early Settlement Panel and Economic Mediation